run3134/system-design-101/README.md

 - Docker client

-    The docker client talks to the Docker daemon.
+    The docker client submit cmd, to the Docker daemon, host will decide if it is necessary to connect registry.
+    It provides a command line interface (CLI) that allows you to issue build, run, and stop application commands to a Docker daemon.
+    It connects host and registry.

 - Docker host

     The Docker daemon listens for Docker API requests and manages Docker objects such as images, containers, networks, and volumes.
+    Will container run on the host?

 - Docker registry

     A Docker registry stores Docker images.
 Docker Hub is a public registry that anyone can use.

+Docker objects
+- image
+- container
+- network
+- volumes

 Let’s take the “docker run” command as an example.